longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 Flag Specifics
 --------------

-To add a flag you'll have to edit the following files:
+To add a flag you will have to edit the following files:

 * :file:`data/tilesets/flags/<flagname>.svg`

 Here is the SVG flag image.
 This is not used directly by Freeciv21 but is rendered into PNG files (at various resolutions for different tilesets).
 The SVG file is not used in Freeciv21, but all the other steps for adding flags are the same.
-The :code:`<flagname>` should either be the name of the country that represents the flag, or the common name for the actual flag.
+The :file:`<flagname>` should either be the name of the country that represents the flag, or the common name for the actual flag.
 When in doubt, use the same name as the name of the nation.

 * :file:`data/tilesets/flags/<flagname>.png`